TymekProstak/Fundusz-Zdolni-computational-physics/kelvin_hemholtz_instablity/redme_kelvin.md

 ## Comparison of the Regularization Effect

-For multiple values of $\delta$, the analysis can be run as:
+For multiple values of `delta`, the analysis can be run as:

 ```bash
 python3 scripts/analyze_vortex_results.py \